-If you rent a car, motorhome or a campervan, you only have a few minutes to take a close look at your vehicle and make sure everything looks good.
+If you’re renting a car, motorhome or campervan, you’ll probably only be given a few minutes to check out the vehicle and make sure everything is in order.
 Rental agents sometimes can’t find the time to go over the equipment with their customers.
-Otherwise, some customers are in a hurry to get going and therefore just trust the rental company.
+Some customers are also in a hurry to get going and so just put their trust in the rental company.
+However it is always a good idea to inspect your rental vehicle before you head off – you never want to find yourself broken down in the middle of the Outback, or billed for something that wasn’t your fault!
 In this article, we give you tips on what to check a rental vehicle for and how to deal with unpleasant surprises.

-The main reason is that if you find out about existing damages during your trip, you’ll have difficulty proving that you aren’t to blame.
+The number one reason you should always inspect your rental car, motorhome or campervan before you drive off is that if you discover something is wrong with the vehicle during your trip, you’ll have difficulty proving that you aren’t to blame.
 Keep in mind that you must pay the rental agency a deposit, which they can keep to cover the damage.

-It’s always easier to solve a problem when you’re still in their garage instead of turning to them later.
-Especially in Australia and New Zealand, distances between different rental locations are long.
-For example, if you have a problem with your fridge, the rental company will ask you to go to the closest rental location to have the problem solved.
-This would potentially result in a big detour and a waiting time of several days.
+It’s always easier to solve a problem when you’re still in the garage rather than contacting them later.
+In Australia and New Zealand in particular, distances between different rental locations are usually long.
+If you discover there is a problem with the fridge in your van, for example, the rental company will generally ask you to go to their closest rental location to have the problem solved.
+This could potentially result in you having to take a big detour, and delaying your trip by several days.

-Apart from that, it is not fun to stop your road trip because your vehicle doesn’t work properly.
-So make sure you take your time for an inspection before hitting the road!
+It’s never fun to have to pause your road trip because your vehicle doesn’t work properly.
+So make sure you take your time to carry out an inspection before hitting the road!

-As with any car rental company, you inspect the vehicle with the rental agent, who takes notes of any damages on the bodywork, windshield, etc. In general, they act in good faith, but don’t miss anything.
+As with any car rental company, you inspect the vehicle with the rental agent, who takes notes of any damage to the bodywork, windshield, etc. In general, they act in good faith, but you should also keep your eyes peeled.

 Remember to check the roof and the windshield, which are usually not covered by the rental company’s insurance.

 Also look at the condition of the tyres.
-Especially for motorhomes and campervans, they must be in good condition as they are heavier than a car.
+Especially for motorhomes and campervans – they must always be in good condition as they are heavier than a car.

-You don’t always get the opportunity to test-drive a vehicle before departure, but there are a few important things you should check anyway, including the headlights and indicators.
-Maybe the customers before you didn’t drive at night and the rental agent didn’t check the lights, so they wouldn’t be aware.
-The same applies to indicators, dashboard lights, and rear view camera (very important for maneuvering a large camper in tight spaces).
-All you have to do is turn on the ignition and spend 2 minutes on checking everything.
+You won’t always get the opportunity to test-drive a vehicle before departure, but there are a few important things you should check anyway, including the headlights and indicators.
+It’s possible that the customers before you didn’t drive at night and the rental agent didn’t check the lights, so they wouldn’t be aware of any issues.

-Inside there are a few elements to check.
-And again, rental agents tend to go over them quickly.
-Here are a few things to keep your eyes open for:
+Inside the vehicle there are a more few elements to check.
+Again, rental agents tend to go over them quickly.

 - Condition (and smell) of bed linen, pillows, and towels